cthoyt/cthoyt.github.io/_posts/2021-09-28-prefix-glossary.md

 ### Compact Uniform Resource Identifiers (CURIEs)

 A **compact uniform resource identifier (CURIE)** allows for the replacement of a URI prefix in a URI with a short prefix.
+A CURIE has three parts:

+1. A prefix (in red)
+2. A delimiter (in black)
+3. An identifier from the given nomenclature (in orange)

 Since everyone agrees on what ChEBI is, it makes sense to use `chebi` as the prefix for ChEBI local identifiers.
+The W3C has an exact specification on prefixes, local identifiers, and CURIEs [here](https://www.w3.org/TR/2010/NOTE-curie-20101216/).
-Here's the same example for alsterpaullone, condensed as a CURIE:
+Here's the same example as in the URI section above for alsterpaullone, but now condensed into a CURIE:

 <span style="color:red">chebi</span><b>:</b><span style="color:orange">138488</span>